SanjinDedic/agent_games/server_deployment/setup_documentation.md

 `setup.sh` is the primary script that initiates the entire setup process.
 It performs the following functions:

+- **Environment Installation**: Executes `configure_python.sh` to configure python virtual environment with its dependencies.
 - **Docker Installation**: Checks if Docker is installed and installs it if necessary.
 It also builds the Docker image for the application.
-- **Variable Sourcing**: Sources environment variables from `setup_varaiables.sh`.
+- **Variable Sourcing**: Sources environment variables from `setup_variables.sh`.
 - **Service Configuration**: Executes `configure_service.sh` to set up and start the systemd service for the application.
 - **Certbot Configuration**: Runs `configure_certbot.sh` to obtain SSL certificates for the domain.
 - **Apache Configuration**: Executes `configure_apache.sh` to configure the Apache web server with SSL.

 ### setup_varaiables.sh

-`setup_varaiables.sh` contains the environment variables needed for the setup process.
+`setup_variables.sh` contains the environment variables needed for the setup process.
 These variables are sourced by the `setup.sh` script and include:

 - **Certbot Variables**: Defines the domain and email address used for obtaining SSL certificates.
 - **Service Variables**: Defines variables related to the systemd service configuration, such as the service name, user, working directory, and virtual environment directory.

+### configure_python.sh

+is a script designed to automate the setup of a Python virtual environment, ensuring that the correct version of Python and its associated `venv` package are used.
+The script performs the following tasks:

+- **Python Version Detection**: Detects the current version of Python 3 installed on the system to ensure compatibility with the virtual environment.
+- **Virtual Environment Package Installation**: Checks if the appropriate `python-venv` package is installed for the detected Python version.
+If not, it installs the necessary package to support the creation of virtual environments.
+- **Virtual Environment Creation**: Creates a new Python virtual environment in the `venv` directory using the detected Python version.
+- **Virtual Environment Activation**: Activates the newly created virtual environment, preparing it for use in the current shell session.
+- **Dependency Installation**: Checks for the presence of a `requirements.txt` file and installs any listed dependencies using `pip`.
+If `requirements.txt` is not found, it skips the installation step.

 ### configure_service.sh

 `configure_service.sh` is responsible for setting up the systemd service that runs the Uvicorn server for the Python application.
 The script performs the following tasks:

 - **Uvicorn Installation**: Checks if Uvicorn is installed and installs it if necessary.
-- **Service Creation**: Creates a systemd service file using the variables sourced from `setup_varaiables.sh`.
+- **Service Creation**: Creates a systemd service file using the variables sourced from `setup_variables.sh`.
 - **Service Management**: Reloads systemd to recognize the new service, enables it to start on boot, and starts the service.

 ### configure_certbot.sh